aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/2-for/README.md

 }
 ```

-If an iterable is made up of iterable elements, the `for` loop can automatically unpack the elements:
+If an iterable is made up of iterable elements, the `for` loop can automatically unpack each element:

 ```
 studentsGrades = [["Alice", 90], ["Bob", 88], ["Charlie", 70]];